All Episodes

 It drives me nuts.

-And the worst thing is I eat them before I go to sleep.
+And the worst thing is, I eat them before I go to sleep.

-And the worst part is my son who's super fit and he likes he likes eats salads with chicken.
+And the worst part is my son who's super fit and he likes, he likes, eats salads with chicken.

-I'm like, what high how did you get this?
+I'm like, how did you get this?

-You didn't get it from me, because that's not how I roll.
+You didn't get it from me because that's not how I roll.

-But he but when he wants to eat, it's two Big Macs and a quarter pounder.
+But when he wants to eat, it's two Big Macs and a quarter pounder, three of them with huge French fries and a large Coke.

 Or if you go to dinner, he orders two entrees.